Lund1337/BetterDiscord/README.md

 _If you wish to edit something, check the betterdiscord settings from the discord client settings._

+If you wish to edit the custom discord logo, do it in the theme, all the way down you would see where to change the link.

 <p align="right">(<a href="#top">back to top</a>)</p>